onlinux/OWL-CM180/README.md

 Owl micro+ Wireless electricity monitor runs on Oregon Scientific V3 protocol.

 After buying one of those wonderful little devices to study the energy consumed at home, i browsed the internet to find a way to decode frames sent by the transmitter (CMR180) but I have not found any application describing the coding system of the data within the radio frames.
-So I decided to study the radio packets to decode the system.
+So I decided to study the radio packets to decode the system myself.

 ![DIY CM180 Monitor ](https://raw.github.com/onlinux/OWL-CMR180/master/images/diy-owl-cm180.jpg)
 ##Packet format